bluephosphor/Portfolio/asset/md/proj/maze.md

         - Remove boundary separating our current and chosen cells

-        - Mark that chosen cell as visited and puch it onto the stack
+        - Mark that chosen cell as visited and push it onto the stack

+I like to think of it like an ant digging tunnels.
+Our curent cell is our ant, and it's constantly creating passages until it gets stuck, then it's time to turn around go back until it finds a way it hasn't gone yet.
+This process is extremely thorough and always leaves us with a fun unique labyrinth.